visit-dav/visit/src/doc/gui_manual/WorkingWithFiles/Supported_File_Types.rst

     1 1 6 0
     1 1 7 1

-In the example below, the ``#coordflag`` directive is used to a collection of 3 points in *2 dimensions* where each point has a velocity magnitude value associated with it.
+In the example below, the ``#coordflag`` directive is used to define a collection of points in *two dimensions* where each point has a velocity magnitude value associated with it.

 .. code-block:: none
    :emphasize-lines: 2